awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

 Your EBS volume might have a partition that contains the file system and data\.
 Increasing the size of a volume does not increase the size of the partition\.
 Before you extend the file system on a resized volume, check whether the volume has a partition that must be extended to the new size of the volume\.

 Use the lsblk command to display information about the block devices attached to your instance\.
 If a resized volume has a partition and the partition does not reflect the new size of the volume, use the growpart command to extend the partition\.
-For information about extending an LVM partition, refer to the documentation for LVM\.
+For information about extending an LVM partition, see [Extending a logical volume](https://www.tldp.org/HOWTO/html_single/LVM-HOWTO/#extendlv)\.

 **Example Example: Partitions on a Nitro\-based Instance**
 The following example shows the volumes on a Nitro\-based instance: